-The college recently build two Active Learning Spaces (one in Cornwall and another in Brockville).
-These classrooms include wall to tall whiteboards and movable furniture in an effort to promote more active learning strategies within our classrooms.
+The college recently built two Active Learning Spaces (one in Cornwall and another in Brockville).
+These classrooms include wall to wall whiteboards and movable furniture in an effort to promote more active learning strategies within our classrooms.
 While the physical classroom enables some elements of active learning, all faculty can engage in these types of activities within their regular courses by using simple strategies throughout their lessons.

 Jamie Belec, Professor, Mental Wellness & Addictions Worker - Brockville